Chinese ideals of female beauty: Pre-Modern China

-Modern Chinese society is highly influenced by Western capitalist and Marxist thoughts.
+Modern China

+During the 1970s, the Chinese Communist Party began to encourage beauty practices for women in the age of China’s economic reform.
+Western beauty and fashion also influenced the transformation of these industries and standards in China at this time.
+This commodification of female appearance and therefore the female body became a way to sustain economic growth.
+Pre-Mao China’s female beauty standards were strictly for male interest in an almost oppressive manner.
+In Socialist China, many products and procedures were banned for a more uniform look.

 The Chinese would not describe themselves as a completely capitalist country, nor a purely Marxist country.
 They fundamentally ignore this type of question about the essence of its political position, and develop their economy, politics, culture and feminism in their own way.
 They call themselves a socialist market economy with Chinese characteristics.
 The rise of Chinese feminist development is highly influenced by the claims of the "new" China (since the early 19th century) and its government that it would save the Chinese woman from the "old society" and set women's minds free (Chun, 2008).
 An article published in the widely circulated journal Dushu uses an earlier nativist satire to argue that women themselves voluntarily desired the beauty of small feet (footbinding) into the first decades of the twentieth century, despite the elite, male-dominated discourse of liberation and equality that assailed the practice, claiming, "during the long historical period when foot binding became common women's way of life, foot binding was just considered the most natural physical behavior for girls.
 Foot binding was as common as eating and dressing.
 Foot binding was also a way for women to seek physical beauty."

+The advancements of the Internet, social media, and generative AI also influenced Chinese female beauty standards.
+Online influencers and technological developments have increased the visibility of beauty standards in everyday life.
+Attractiveness has become a widely valued quality, resulting in societal expectations for both men and women.
+However, beauty standards for women are often described as more demanding than those for men.